K0K0SHA/custom_linux_desktop/README.md

 ![conkyv1](https://user-images.githubusercontent.com/92905002/180728590-d1e7c4d8-1def-41a6-8589-752cdda7b294.png)
 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
-Automatic installation+configuration of K0K0$H@'s DARK_TIGER FOSS custom desktop using Conky.
+Automatic installation+configuration of K0K0$H@'s FOSS custom desktop using Conky.
 Designed for Linux Mint.

+Not your average desktop ricer!
 Slight resource usage, for a much more informative desktop.
 Features CPU, Storage and RAM usage, hostname, process and network information, as well as a temperature monitor.
 Color coded warnings show red/orange/green for when your resources are being tapped, or your computer is getting hot.
-Please note that this repo contains the WIDGET ONLY, and DOES NOT CUSTOMIZE ANY OTHER PART OF YOUR SYSTEM SUCH AS YOUR WALLPAPER, THE OS FONT, THE TASKBAR, ETC.

 # BETA WARNING
-This software is in beta, and it honestly fucking sucks.
-It only offers one theme at the moment (eg 1 config file).
+This software is in beta.
+It only offers 2 themes at the moment (2 config files).
 The configure scripts do not add conky to startup, nor do they even ensure conky is installed.
 It is distro-specifc to Mint at the moment.
+Testing must be done on a VM with Ubuntu running on GNOME, or wherever else.
+Before reaching Alpha phase, this software must be able to perform multiple custom Linux desktop functions:

 # WARNINGS BEFORE YOU RUN
-If your conky configuration file is not located in /etc/conky/conky.config, then this script will not work on your system.
+(v0.5)If your conky configuration file is not located in /etc/conky/conky.config, then this script will not work on your system.
 This program was made by a Linux Mint user, for a Linux Mint user.
 It will probably run on Kali and Ubuntu.
 Maybe in the future I will make this desktop font cross-distro compatible.
+NO, THIS IS NOT FOR WINDOWS!!

 # installation
-Please note that you don't really even need to install anything to get this custom desktop widget.
+Install is probably optional because Linux Mint does have Conky preinstalled, and so does Ubuntu.
+For me, at least.
 The only thing you really have to do is take some .config file from this repo, and paste it over your current conky.conf file.

-If you want, you may install conky first (note, install process is different by distribution):
+If needed, you may install Conky first (note, install process is different by distribution):

 sudo apt-get install conky